Residential

 Surface or recessed, hard-wired or wireless — matched to the structure and the fire protection concept.

-Annual expert inspection per DIN 14677 — can be bundled with door maintenance.
+Annual expert inspection in accordance with the applicable proofs of usability — can be bundled with door maintenance.

 Expert inspection with inspection record as legally robust evidence.